 '''

 function ReceiveAergo()

 ...

 end

 function NotReceiveAergo()

 ...

 end

 abi.register(NotReceiveAergo)

 abi.payable(RecieveAergo)

 '''

-./aergocli contract call --amount=10 <sender> <contract> ReceiveAergo # success ./aergocli contract call --amount=10 <sender> <contract> NotReceiveAergo # fail view you can not call the sendAergo:
+''' ./aergocli contract call --amount=10 <sender> <contract> ReceiveAergo # success ./aergocli contract call --amount=10 <sender> <contract> NotReceiveAergo # fail '''

+view

 The view is a property of a function.
 Functions can be declared view in which case they promise not to modify the state(send aergo, emit event, set state, etc...).
-We can make a view function using abi.register\view(). register\view functions are automatically exported.
-Therefore, you do not have to register using the abi. register.
+We can make a view function using abi.register_view().register_view functions are automatically exported.
+Therefore, you do not have to register using the abi.register.